About This Chapter

 There's often a lot of confusion about the difference between a muscle strain and a sprain.
-This lesson will cover the differences between the two, as well as the causes, symptoms, and treatment options available for muscle strains.
+This lesson will explain the differences between the two and outline the causes, symptoms, and treatment options available for muscle strains.

 29. What Is Contracture? - Definition, Symptoms & Treatment